4.9-Stars

 Compliance Certificates and Documentation

-Upon the completion of electrical work, it is incumbent upon Level 2 electricians to provide compliance documentation affirming adherence to the set standards.
+Upon completion of electrical work, Level 2 electricians are required to provide compliance documentation affirming adherence to the set standards.

-A Certificate of Compliance for Electrical Work (CCEW) is issued, confirming that the electrical installation complies with the necessary standards and regulations.
+A Certificate of Compliance for Electrical Work (CCEW) confirms that the electrical installation complies with the necessary standards and regulations.
 This certificate must be submitted to both the service provider and the customer.
-For work that involves connection services, a Notice of Service Work (NOSW) is also required, indicating that the service has been installed or repaired correctly and safely.
+For work involving connection services, a Notice of Service Work (NOSW) is also required, indicating that the service has been installed or repaired correctly and safely.

 In some instances, an Electrical Safety Certificate (ESC) is also necessary to assure the customer that the work has been tested and is safe to use.